-A vegetarian diet is associated with a higher consumption of fiber, folic acid, vitamins C and E, magnesium, unsaturated fats and countless phytochemicals.
+A vegetarian diet is associated with higher fiber consumption, folic acid, vitamins C and E, magnesium, unsaturated fats, and countless phytochemicals.

-This often results in vegetarians having lower cholesterol, being thinner, having lower blood pressure and reducing the risk of heart disease.
+This often results in vegetarians having lower cholesterol, thinner, lower blood pressure, and reduced heart disease risk.

-Let’s explore some of the other benefits of adopting a vegetarian (or vegan) lifestyle.
+Let us explore some other benefits of adopting a vegetarian (or vegan) lifestyle.